 With regard to the amount of the levy, the Styrian legislator has also given the municipalities some leeway here; it may not exceed a maximum of EUR 1000 per calendar year for apartments with 100 m² of usable floor space and is to be reduced or increased accordingly depending on the actual size.
 In Schladming the local council has decreed the maximum value.

-Attorney for real estate law
+Lawyer real estate law

 Attorney at Law Dr. Simon Harald Baier LL.M. advises on all questions in relation to a secondary residence, on business law and real estate law.